Primary

 Pre-tension your legs before landing by stiffening slightly before contact.
 Step off rather than jump off the box, and minimize ground contact time by rebounding immediately upon landing.

-Want Reactive Drop Jump in your program?
+See where Reactive Drop Jump fits in your weekly plan

 Stand on a plyo box at appropriate height.